SegmentationBLWX/sssegmentation/docs/GetStarted.md

 Besides, the windows users also need to install [Cmder](https://cmder.app/) to execute the provided script.

-After installing these prerequisites, you can using `scripts/prepare_datasets.sh` to prepare the supported benchmark datasets as following,
+After installing these prerequisites, you can use `scripts/prepare_datasets.sh` to prepare the supported benchmark datasets as following,

 ```sh
 ------------------------------------------------------------------------------------